ENSIGN RETIREMENT PLAN (“ENSIGN”)

 Information we receive from other sources:

 If you are a member of Ensign, we may receive information about you from third parties.
 These could include another pension scheme if you are transferring in benefits, a third-party agency if we’ve lost contact with you, anyone entitled to benefit under your membership of Ensign, your next of kin or (with your consent) from registered medical practitioners.
 Some of the personal information you provide may be sensitive personal information, such as details about your health in the case of an application for ill-health early retirement.
 In these circumstances, you will be asked to provide consent.
 This will enable the Trustee to process your sensitive personal information for the purposes set out in the form.
 Occasionally, where it is not possible to obtain your consent, we may alternatively process such sensitive information which we receive from third parties where this is necessary for the purposes of carrying out our obligations, the establishment, exercise or defence of legal claims, or exercising our or your specific rights under employment, social security and social protection law, or where this is necessary to protect your vital interests.
 If you are a beneficiary nominated by a member, we may receive information about you from a member who nominates you to be a beneficiary of Ensign.
 For example, a member may nominate you to receive lump sum death benefits in the event of their death.

 Who may use your personal information?

-Ensign Pensions Limited provides certain pensions management, executive and secretarial services to the Trustee and will require access to your personal information in order to carry out those functions.
-Ensign Pensions Limited will process your personal information on our behalf as our data processor.
+Rock Pensions (the trading name of Rock Strategic Consulting Ltd) provides certain pensions management, executive and secretarial services to the Trustee and will require access to your personal information in order to carry out those functions.
+Rock Pensions will process your personal information on our behalf as our data processor.